Skip to content

 Against Userism

 This talk was submitted to Interaction21 and was not accepted by the selection committee.
 UPDATE 1: I am trying again to Interaction22.
 If you would like to back me up, please nominate me.
-UPDATE 2: It did not go through so I gave up.
+UPDATE 2: It did not go through, so I gave up.

-Background: Designers like to picture themselves as heroes that can save users from bad design.
+Background: Designers like to picture themselves as heroes who can save users from bad design.
 Even if they can do that, they cannot save people from a deeper problem: the condition of being a user.
 Women, Black, Indigenous, immigrants, and other historically oppressed groups have to stay within the bounds of what a user is supposed to do, otherwise “they might break something”.
 While designing “idiot-proof” technology, designers are denying the oppressed to fully develop as technology producers.
 Due to this denial, the so-called users easily fall prey to data exploitation, surveillance, and invisible work.
 Similarly to how consumerism made the oppressed feel they could overcome oppression by rejoicing in conspicuous consumption, userism makes these same people feel they are “empowered” by a technology they do not own or understand.

 Summary: Against Userism is a call to action for designers to share their privileges in technology development through intersectional feminism, participatory design, designing liberating technologies, joining critical education programs, and fighting prejudice in the technical milieu.